vinhig/imperium/README.md

 * Deferred rendering
 * Scriptable RenderGraph (with JavaScript)
 * Cascaded Shadows
+* PBR Materials
 * Basic skeleton animation

 (This repo is a Work-In-Progress.
-At the time being, we can barely draw a textured sphere.)
+At the time being, we can barely draw a cute textured plant with Phong effect.)

 ### API support